kvaster/mobell-proxy/README.md

 # Mobell Proxy

+**NOTICE:** this app is in still in development.
+Also it seems that we need to decode and re-encode frames, cause mobotix camera sends us key frames very rare.

 Mobell proxy is a server companion for [mobell](https://github.com/kvaster/mobell) android application.

 Mobell android app is working quit well, but there are two problems: